 Red onion once cut or sliced, last in the freezer for 1 to 3 months before going bad.
 If you store them properly in their right conditions in the freezer.

-Do you have leftover slices of red onion, you wanted to use for fries or to prepare a meal?
+Do you have leftover slices of red onion, you want to use for fries or to prepare a meal?

 Then store in the freezer for longer storage because storing the cut red onion on the counter or fridge would make it not last longer.